kbs5280/react-box/README.md

 # React-Ideas

-This WIP single-page React application.
+React-Ideas is a [WIP] single-page React application.
 The application uses Axios to send requests to a JSON API, in production, built using Ruby on Rails and PostgreSQL database.
 All saved ideas are rendered when the page loads.
 A user can create, update, or destroy an idea.

 * React
 * JavaScript
 * Jest
 * Lodash
 * Webpack
 * Axios
 * CRUD
 * NPM